Officers, N.C.O.s and Men of the 1st Battalion, Buried in Bethune Town Cemetery

 The section of the Bond of Sacrifice for Captain Mahony detailing his death also states that “he was rescued from the fighting line… by Sgt.
 Shubotham …. who earned the VC for his courageous act.”

 The strange story of Sgt.
-10208 Rowland Shubotham and his Victoria Cross has been research by the author and others over a number of years.
+10208 Rowland Shubotham and his Victoria Cross entitlement to the Victoria Cross.

 Grave: 1.C.5.
 Died of wounds: 23rd October 1914 Age: 31